shreyasah99/EMPLOYEE-PAYROLL/README.md

-# EMPLOYEE-PAYROLL
+# Employee-Payroll-JAVA-
-JAVA  application for my mini-project .
-Download all the files as it is with the GUI.
-Make a SQLLite or SQL database and you're good to go (preferably SQLlite Database).
+Employee Payroll Java Application Mini Project Download all the Files it is with the GUI
+Only Make a SQLLite or SQL database and you're good to go (preferably SQLlite Database)